Community College and 4-year College/University Instructors: Support your preservice teacher

 - Identify a faculty advisor.
 This must be a CSTA member in good standing.

-- Complete and submit the student chapter application form.
+- Complete and submit the application form. .

 - Promote the idea of a student chapter among faculty and students by talking with them